monolithophile/proforma241125/README.md

 - **Web Browser**: Compatible with modern browsers like Chrome, Firefox, Safari, and Edge.

-## Deployment

-The project can be published on GitHub Pages to share the proforma online.
-Visit [GitHub Pages](https://pages.github.com/) for more details on how to set up and publish your website.

-## Contact

-For more information or questions, please contact [your email address].

 ---

 I hope you enjoy using this computer proforma web page!